liatrio/csuc-workshop/docs/first-repo.md

 git commit -m "chore: add basic .gitignore with secrets protection"
 ```

-Think of `.gitignore` as a bouncer for your repository - it keeps the riffraff out!
+Think of `.gitignore` as a bouncer for your repository, it keeps the riffraff out!
 We don't want operating system files, build artifacts, compiled code, temporary files, or secrets cluttering our project history.

 Starting a new project and not sure what to include in your `.gitignore`?
 Check out [github.com/github/gitignore](https://github.com/github/gitignore) for a list of common patterns for popular languages and tools.